Earth’s Greatest Wildlife Destination

-Named after the 16th Century English seaman, Sir Francis Drake, this waterway of about 600mi separates the southernmost tip of South America from Antarctica.
+Named after the 16th Century English seaman, Sir Francis Drake, this waterway of about 600 miles separates the southernmost tip of South America from Antarctica.
 You cross the Polar Front approximately halfway across Drake Passage.
 Those on watch may sight several species of albatross and petrel following the ship; it is a particularly good area for royal albatross and blue petrel.
 Stay on the lookout for pods of sperm whales and other whales.
-Almost 500mi north of the South Shetlands, you will near Cape Horn, with a distant view before turning northeast toward the Beagle Channel.
+Almost 500 miles north of the South Shetlands, you will near Cape Horn, with a distant view before turning northeast toward the Beagle Channel.
 The offshore area is as rich as seawaters can be and seabirds are usually present in huge numbers, especially sooty shearwaters and black-browed albatross if the sea is calm.
-Sometimes you may see Peale’s dolphins in schools of hundreds.
+Sometimes you may see Peale’s dolphins in schools of hundreds of individuals.
 This evening you’ll navigate back up the Beagle Channel to dock in Ushuaia.

 This morning you will be reluctant to say goodbye to your spirited shipmates and leaders!
-After an early breakfast and clearing customs, disembark the ship to transfer to the airport, to Ushuaia to wander before transferring to the airport, or directly to your hotel.
-You may continue your journey on our Falkland Islands trip.
+After an early breakfast and clearing customs, disembark the ship to transfer to the airport, to Ushuaia to wander town before transferring to the airport, or directly to your hotel.

 South Georgia and Antarctic Peninsula